SamsaAhuerma/Hair-salon-app/README.md

 Nicolas Xynos,
 Renzo Condormango

-P.S.: Please be patient with this repo, as we are both working and studying.🤍
+P.S.: Please be patient with this repo, as we are both working and studying. 🤍